Sicilian Baroque: New churches and palazzi

 Of Sicily's own form of Baroque, post-1693, it has been said, "The buildings conceived in the wake of this disaster expressed a light-hearted freedom of decoration whose incongruous gaiety was intended, perhaps, to assuage the horror".
 While this is an accurate description of a style which is almost a celebration of joie de vivre in stone, it is unlikely to be the reason for the choice.
 As with all architectural styles, the selection of style would have directly linked to current fashion.
 Versailles had been completed in 1688 in a far sterner Baroque style; Louis XIV's new palace was immediately emulated across Europe by any aristocrat or sovereign in Europe aspiring to wealth, taste, or power.
-Thus, it was the obvious choice for the "homeless rich" of Sicily, of whom there were hundreds.
-The excesses of the Baroque-style palazzi and country villas to be constructed in Sicily, however, were soon to make Versailles seem a model of restraint.

 As the 18th century dawned, Sicilian architects were employed to create the new palazzi and churches.
 These architects, often local, were able to design in a more sophisticated style than those of the late 17th century: many had been trained in mainland Italy and had returned with a more detailed understanding of the Baroque idiom.
 Their work inspired less-travelled Sicilian designers.
 Very importantly, these architects were also assisted by the books of engravings by Domenico de' Rossi, who for the first time wrote down text with his engravings, giving the precise dimensions and measurements of many of the principal Renaissance and Baroque façades in Rome.
 In this way, the Renaissance finally came late to Sicily by proxy.

 At this stage of its development, Sicilian Baroque still lacked the freedom of style that it was later to acquire.
 Giovanni Battista Vaccarini was the leading Sicilian architect during this period.
 He arrived on the island in 1730 bringing with him a fusion of the concepts of Bernini and Borromini, and introduced to the island's architecture a unified movement and a play of curves, which would have been unacceptable in Rome itself.
 However, his works are considered of lesser quality than those which were to come.
 Notable works which date from this period are the 18th century wings of the Palazzo Biscari at Catania and Vaccarini's Cattedrale di Sant'Agata, also in Catania.
 On this building Vaccarini quite clearly copied the capitals from Guarino Guarini's Architettura Civile.
 It is this frequent copying of established designs that causes the architecture from this period, while opulent, also to be disciplined and almost reined in.
 The style of Vaccarini, appointed City Architect in 1736, was to dominate Catania for the next decades.